-Aging occurs throughout the lifespan.
+Elderly people face not only physical decline but cognitive.
 As people get older, physical complications arise as do cognitive.
-In healthy aging populations, the declines are slight and can be improved with regular physical activity, healthy eating habits, community engagement and by doing cognitive demanding tasks.
+In healthy aging populations, the declines are slight and can be improved with regular physical activity, healthy eating habits, community engagement and by doing cognitively demanding tasks.

 Cognitive remediation can assist healthy aging and dementia populations improve cognitive function in everyday life.
 Areas elderly and dementia patients have difficulty with include memory, attention, language, visuo-spatial skills, and executive functions.

 As people age, the ability live independently can be lost.
 This is the case with people diagnosed with Alzheimer’s disease or dementia.
 Some people reside in specialized care facilities or a senior living community.
 Therapy can be done in a patient’s home, within a care facility, or in a medical professional’s office.
 Care teams for elders include different kinds of therapists as physical, mental, and cognitive well-being gradually deteriorate with normal aging but can deteriorate faster with age-related neurodegenerative diseases.